|1 Crore+ students have signed up on EduRev. Have you? Download the App|

 Ans.
 The bus conductor calls her ‘madam’.

 Q.14.
 What did Valli buy from the town?

 Ans.
 She bought nothing from the town.

 Q.15.
 How did Valli react when she saw the dead cow by the roadside?

 Ans.
 On her return journey, Valli saw a dead cow lying in the middle of the road.
-It was lying sprawled in a pool of blood, legs spread out, and lifeless eyes staring a horrible scene.
-She felt sad and this made her lose all the enthusiasm.
+It was lying sprawled in a pool of blood, legs spread out, and lifeless eyes staring at a horrible scene.
+She felt sad and this made her lose all her enthusiasm.

 Q.16.
 What was the most fascinating thing for Valli?

 Ans.
-The most fascinating thing for Valli was the bus that travelled between and the nearest town.
+The most fascinating thing for Valli was the bus that travelled between the nearest town.

 Q.17.
 Why does Valli refuse to look out of the window on her way back?